jstreich/bigData/README.md

 # About
 ################################################################################

-This pacckage is designed to simplify data loading and processing in places where other data processing types are memory intensive.
+This package is designed to simplify data loading and processing in places where other data processing types are memory intensive.

 About half of the tools use commandline bash, awk, head-cut, etc, processes to